turbolinks/turbolinks-classic/README.md

 Note: in Turbolinks 3.0, the default behavior of `redirect_to` is to redirect via Turbolinks (`Turbolinks.visit` response) for XHR + non-GET requests.
 You can opt-out of this behavior by passing `turbolinks: false` to `redirect_to`.

+By default, Turbolinks includes itself in `ActionController::Base`.
+To opt out of the Turbolinks features in certain controllers, set `config.auto_include_turbolinks` to `false` in `application.rb` and include `Turbolinks::Controller` in the controllers where you use Turbolinks.

 jquery.turbolinks
 -----------------